absf123/XAI611_mid-term-project/README.md

 # XAI611: mid-term-project
 autism spectrum disorder classification with multi site dataset

+[Notices]
-"The description may be partially updated until April 3rd"
+1) "The description may be partially updated until April 3rd"
+2) "Please do not modify the seeds (42, 56, 96, 100, 777) and test data."

 ## 1. Introduction